Proof of Concept (POC) Checklist

 Do not allocate more than 6GB or less than 2GB of heap space without consulting MailArchiva support. | |

-Leave around 1/3 of memory freely available outside of the allocated heap space. | |
+Leave around 1/3 of memory freely available outside the allocated heap space. | |

 Remember: If the server is unstable, more than likely there is not enough memory allocated. | |

-CPU Cores | MailArchiva is a highly multithreaded application and will leverage all CPU cores under high load.
+CPU Cores | MailArchiva is a highly multi-threaded application and will leverage all CPU cores under high load.
 Indexing and searching for email data can be CPU intensive.
 It is wrong to assume that MailArchiva will require little CPU resources as it is mainly an I/O intensive app. |

 OS | The choice of operating system should align with available internal skills.
 For instance, it is unwise to install MailArchiva on Linux if your system administrators are primarily used to working on Windows. |

-A 64-bit operating system is generally required (if at all possible, do not install a 32-bit OS!). | |
+A 64-bit operating system is generally required. | |

-If running on Windows 7, ensure Windows update is set to manual. | |
+If running on Windows, ensure the Windows update is set to manual. | |

 If running Windows Server, disable all unnecessary services that could potentially drag down the performance of the server (DNS services. etc.). | |

 If running Windows, disable the Windows Search Service (click Start, type services.msc in the search box.
-Locate the Windows Search Service, click Properties, set Startup type to disabled.
+Locate the Windows Search Service, click Properties, set Startup type to disable.
 Stop the service). | |

 Ensure that ports 8090, 8005, 8009 are available for binding on the MailArchiva machine. | |